erfindergarden/erfinder-robo-hat/README.md

 - 3x Two-pin screw header (5mm pitch)
 - 1x 26-pin (2-row) female connector for connection with the RPi

 ### Milling the Board

-The current board design can be milled directly from the included gerber files using a *1/32" flat end mill* and a *30° engraving bit*.
+The current board design can be milled directly from the included gerber files using a *1/32" flat end mill* and an *80° engraving bit*.

 It was tested on an **Othermill** using two-sided copper base material.

+### Assembly

+TBD